 - To stop a suspected or convicted felon from escaping jail or prison,

 - To suppress a riot, and/or

-- In accordance with Nevada self-defense laws
+- In lawful self-defense

 If the police’s use of lethal force was malicious or especially shocking, the court can also award punitive damages.

 In this article, our Nevada personal injury attorneys discuss:

 - 1. When police may use deadly force

 - 2. Internal Affairs investigations

 - 3. Suing police for using lethal force

 - 4. Whom victims can sue for lethal force

 1. When “deadly force” by Nevada police is lawful